RobinTTY/StructureMonitoring/StingBackend/Backend/README.md

 - [Device] = RasPi_Marc, RasPi_Enes, RasPi_Robin, RasPi_Boris

 - /telemetry/current/[Device]:   Returns the current telemetry data from the IoT-Hub

+- /telemetry/current/all :       Returns the current telemetry data from all the devices

 - /telemetry/lastday/[Device]:   Returns all telemetry data recorded in the last 24 hours

 - /telemetry/lastweek/[Device]:  Returns all telemetry data recorded in the last 7 days

 - /telemetry/lastmonth/[Device]: Return all telemetry data recorded in the last 30 days

-# Attention

-The stream analytics resource has to be running, otherwise the data is not transfered to the database!